Jayrikers/dsc-phase-1-project-v3/README.md

 Types of airlines that are likely to cause accidents

 **Stakeholders**
-This are the business investors who are up tp start to start the business.The airline manufacturerswho can provide suitable aircrafts for desired business and the reliale customers aimed at using the company facilities(aircrafts) and other transport services
+This are the business investors who are up to start to start the business.The airline manufacturers who can provide suitable aircrafts for desired business and the reliale customers aimed at using the company facilities(aircrafts) and other transport services

 **Understanding business concept**
 This involves understanding market conditions,competitive environments,regulatory limitations and internal business processes.

 **Success criteria**
-Safety in general for both customers and other stakeholdersby adhering to appropriate safety measures not forgeting customers or passenger cargo and response to technical issues
 Ensuring efficiency in operations in terms of time managenent and other terms and condiotions of airline.The company should alse choose the type of aircraft based on their customer need being private or commercial.

 **Risks**
-This may include;
 Financial crisis
 Unskilled personels
 Safety incidents